cyverse/gocommands/docs/commands/mkdir.md

 | `-R, --resource string` | Target specific iRODS resource server for operations.                     |
 | `-s, --session int`   | Specify session identifier for tracking operations (default 42938).         |
 | `-v, --version`       | Display version information.                                                |

-## Important Notes

-1. **Permissions:** Ensure you have the necessary write permissions in the parent collection where you want to create the new collection.
-Use the following command to check permissions:
-    ```sh
-    gocmd ils -A
-    ```

-2. **Parent Collections:** If the parent collections do not exist and you do not use the `-p` flag, the command will fail.

-3. **Relative and Absolute Paths:** You can specify either an absolute path or a relative path based on your current working collection.

-4. **Error Handling:** If you encounter an error while creating a collection, verify that:
-   - The specified path is correct.
-   - You have sufficient permissions to create collections in the target location.